ChrisGilchrist/SOFT-356-Procedural-Terrain/README.md

 -	Press N to toggle mouse picker mode off (creative mode)

 ## How do the classes and functions fit together and who does what?
 I have tried to take an OOP approach to make navigating my code as simple as possible.
 I have created separate classes for all parts of the code to ensure there is very little confusion.
 Each class has both a header file, which contains the class definitions and functions and a .cpp file which contains the implementation of the class.
-The main file which contains most of the functionality is the modelLoader.cpp, this is where all the OpenGL configuration is handled, and the classes are implemented.
-The main file creates a Model Loader object which initiates the game engine and then calls the render() method to display the results.
+The main file which contains most of the functionality is the game.cpp, this is where all the OpenGL configuration is handled, and the classes are implemented.
+The main file creates a Game object which initiates the game engine and then calls the render() method to display the results.

 As a lot of the classes in the application include the same header files, I decided to create a utils.h which contains the include for generic header files such as GLFW, GLUT, GLM as well as the common files such as iostream and string.
 This meant that I could then include this one file rather than each separate file each time.